 The second misconception is that early, special and enriched environments are essential during critical periods to develop their child’s brain to its fullest potential.
 Hence, worried that they may miss the critical periods, parents provide their infants with black and white mobiles, play foreign-language or Mozart tapes, and provide educational games and software in order to make certain their children have the most enriched environment possible.
 Many scientists believe this extra stimulation is not necessary.

 Part of the controversy over the importance of the environment on brain development arises from treating all stimulation and environmental input as the same.
-Stephen Meltzoff, coauthor of the book, The Scientist in the Crib, states that the important question is not “What is the effect of the environment on the brain?” but “What is the effect of a deprived environment, a normal environment and an enriched environment?”
-(Meltzoff, 2000)
+Stephen Meltzoff, the co-author of the book, The Scientist in the Crib, states that the important question is not “What is the effect of the environment on the brain?” but “What is the effect of a deprived environment, a normal environment and an enriched environment?”
+(Meltzoff, 2000).